Dubois caps hat trick in OT, Blue Jackets put Leafs on brink

 The Blue Jackets rallied from from a 3-0 deficit midway through the second period, scoring twice in a 3 1/2 minute stretch midway through the third to tie it.

 Seth Jones also scored for Columbus.
-Joonas Korpisalo gave up three Toronto goals and made 12 saves before he was chased in the second period.
-Elvis Merzlikins stopped all 21 shots he faced to put the Blue Jackets from advancing to the traditional 16-team first round.
+Joonas Korpisalo gave up all three Toronto goals and made 12 saves before he was chased in the second period.
+Elvis Merzlikins stopped all 21 shots he faced to put the Blue Jackets one win from advancing to the traditional 16-team first round.

 Cody Ceci, William Nylander and Nicholas Robertson scored for the Maple Leafs, and Frederik Anderson had 39 saves.